suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-11-30-books-becoming-films-in-2018.md

 ## [<cite>The Guernsey Literary and Potato Peel Pie Society</cite>, by Mary Ann Shaffer & Annie Barrows](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=456085)

-> "It's January, 1946, and writer Juliet Ashton sits at her desk, vainly seeking a subject for her next book.
+> "It's January 1946, and writer Juliet Ashton sits at her desk, vainly seeking a subject for her next book.
 Out of the blue, she receives a letter from one Dawsey Adams of Guernsey - by chance, he's acquired a secondhand book that once belonged to Juliet - and, spurred on by their mutual love of Charles Lamb, they begin a correspondence."

 The film version has the snappier title of <cite>Guernsey</cite>.
 Lily James stars alongside a distinguished collection of British acting talents.